Back to Book/course

 Right bundle branch block (RBBB)

 Figure 1.
-The electrical conduction system of the heart, with emphasis on the ventricles.
-The sinoatrial (SA) node and atrioventricular (AV) node are located in the atria (they are not part of the ventricular conduction system).
-The AV node continues in the bundle of His, which branches into the right and left bundle branches.
-The left bundle branch is then divided into an anterior and posterior fascicle.
-The right bundle branch and the fascicles then branch further into the fine Purkinje network which sprouts out to the entire myocardium.
-Note that the ventricular conduction system is the His-Purkinje system.
+The sinoatrial (SA) node and atrioventricular (AV) node are located in the atria and are not part of the ventricular conduction system.
+The AV node transitions into the bundle of His, which bifurcates into the right and left bundle branches.
+The left bundle branch further divides into the anterior and posterior fascicles.
+Both the right bundle branch and the fascicles extend into the fine Purkinje network, which spreads throughout the myocardium.

 Figure 2.
-Right bundle branch block (RBBB) and left bundle branch block (LBBB).
-Note that the paper speed is 50 mm/s (1 large box equals 100 ms).
+Left bundle branch block (LBBB) and right bundle branch block (RBBB).
+The paper speed is 25 mm/s (1 large box equals 200 ms).
 The hallmark of both RBBB and LBBB is the QRS duration which is by definition 120 ms or longer.
-The distinction between RBBB and LBBB is simple, as illustrated in this figure.

 ECG criteria for right bundle branch block (RBBB)